Myasuka/flink-table-store-101/real-time-update/README.md

 *Read this in other languages* [简体中文](https://github.com/Myasuka/flink-table-store-101/blob/apple-silicon/real-time-update/README.zh.md)

 ## Brief Introduction
-This is a handy demo to illustrate how Flink Table Store (*abbr.* **FTS**) supports real-time records updates at the sacle of ten millions using a laptop.
+This is a handy demo to illustrate how Paimon supports real-time records updates at the sacle of ten millions using a laptop.

 The diagram of this demo is listed as follows.
-The TPC-H toolkit and MySQL is running on a customized docker container, and Flink release and FTS dependencies are downloaded and running on your host machine.
+The TPC-H toolkit and MySQL is running on a customized docker container, and Flink release and Paimon dependencies are downloaded and running on your host machine.
 ![diagram](../pictures/diagram.png)

 It utilizes the [TPC-H](https://www.tpc.org/tpch/) toolkit to generate a MySQL order line table with 59 million records as historical full data.
-Then a streaming ETL pipeline synchronizes the changelog to a DWD table of FTS.
-The FTS table is multi-partitioned by the year and month.
+Then a streaming ETL pipeline synchronizes the changelog to a DWD table of Paimon.
+The Paimon table is multi-partitioned by the year and month.
 The order's `l_shipdate` is deemed as event time which spans 7 years and generates 84 partitions.
 It takes 46 min to finish the full snapshot sync, and the overall RPS is 1.3 million records/min with checkpoint interval as 1 min, parallelism as 2, and bucket number as 2.

 <table>
     <thead>